TAP-GGC/TeamRocketPizza/README.md

 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
-The objective of the workshop is  ...
+The objective of the workshop is teach Cybersecurity Concepts.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

 This workshop has participants do ...